 As mentioned earlier, they have three different levels.
 Before becoming a fully-realized geisha, the stages are shikomi (preparation or training), minarai (learning by observation), and maiko.

 Shikomi is the first and lowest stage.
-In Kyoto, women can start from the young age of 15 or 16 after graduating middle school, but in Tokyo, they can only join after turning 17-18, usually after graduating high school.
-Their duties start from general housekeeping for the okiya, but they are very quickly taught the geisha arts.
+In Kyoto, women can start from the age of 15 or 16 after graduating from middle school, but in Tokyo, they can only join after turning 17-18, usually after graduating high school.
+Their duties start from general housekeeping for the okiya, but they quickly learn the geisha arts.
 They complete this stage after a final exam in dance, usually after one year.

-Around the observation stage, they start to wear the traditional clothing for the job, but in different variations.
-However, the standard attire is the kimono (a traditional Japanese garment), their hair done in one of two traditional styles, and their unique white, black, and red makeup.
-Some say the white makeup look was created for their face to stand out in the candlelight of old times.
+Around the observation stage, they start to wear traditional clothing for the job, but in different variations.
+Geishas used to don the kimono, a traditional Japanese garment, as their standard attire.
+They styled their hair in one of two traditional ways and applied unique white, black, and red makeup.
+The white makeup made their faces more visible in the candlelight.

-Geisha have a long, interesting history that starts far back around 600 A.D.
+Geisha has a long, exciting history from around 600 A.D.
 However, the first ones really started to appear in the 1700s in the Edo period.
 Unlike today, they were actually men.
-After travel and pilgrimages were allowed for normal citizens by the government, travelers to Kyoto and Osaka were often entertained at establishments by men who told lewd jokes and sang songs.
+After the government allowed ordinary citizens to travel and make pilgrimages, men at establishments in Kyoto and Osaka would entertain travelers by telling lewd jokes and singing songs.

 However, these male geisha had assistants.
 The serving girls of these establishments began helping these men by singing and dancing for customers.
 These dancing girls were often more popular than the men because most of their customers were men themselves.
 Those who were educated and could play instruments became even more popular.

-Eventually, by about 1800, the geisha profession became a job in and of itself and was almost entirely female, later becoming completely female with some young girls starting from as early as five years old.
-They became more powerful in both status and money.
-They also became fashion and style icons of traditional Japanese beauty with their signature looks that many women tried to emulate.
+Eventually, by about 1800, the profession became a job in and of itself.
+It was almost entirely female, later becoming completely female, with some young girls starting from as early as five years old.
+They became more elevated in both status and money.
+They also became fashion and style icons of traditional Japanese beauty with signature looks that many women tried to emulate.

-Unfortunately, at the start of World War II, many of them had to give up their jobs and took on jobs in factories or other industries through their customer connections.
-Things became especially hard when geisha districts, or hanamachi (flower towns), were closed in 1944.
-Their reputation also took a hit when some prostitutes started calling themselves, “geisha girls.”
+Unfortunately, at the start of World War II, many had to give up their jobs and took on jobs in factories or other industries through their customer connections.
+Things became tough when geisha districts, or hanamachi (flower towns), were closed in 1944.
+Their reputation also took a hit when some prostitutes started calling themselves “geisha girls.”

 Both despite and due to westernization after WWII, they became icons of traditional Japanese arts and culture.